HaReL1/trakt-tv-duplicates-removal/README.md

 Trakt.tv duplicate / additionnal plays bulk removal
 ===========
-This script allows you to remove all the duplicate or additionnal plays for your trakt.tv movies or episodes, and just keep one play per movie / episode (the oldest one).
+This script allows you to remove all the duplicate or additionnal plays for your trakt.tv movies or episodes, and just keep one play per movie / episode with different date.

 For instance if you have 3 plays for the movie **Guardians of the Galaxy** at these dates:

  - 2014-08-01T20:00:00.000Z
  - 2017-05-05T22:00:00.000Z
- - 2018-02-05T21:00:00.000Z
+ - 2017-02-05T22:00:00.000Z

-The script will keep the oldest play (2014-08-01T20:00:00.000Z) and remove all the others.
+The script will keep two : the first and the second.
+The third will be removed.
 If there are no duplicates the script do nothing.
 The script backup your data in local json files (movies.json and episodes.json) before doing anything.